• Skip to primary navigation

 3) Patterned Paint Roller

-Last year a family member shared these patterned paint rollers by The Painted House on Facebook; I wanted one instantly!
-Sadly, I live in a rented house and am not allowed to decorate – otherwise all of my walls would be spruced up with these fabulous designs.
+Last year, a family member shared these patterned paint rollers by The Painted House on Facebook and I wanted one instantly!
+Sadly, I live in a rented house and am not supposed to decorate, otherwise I’d spruce up my walls with one of these fabulous designs.

 Patterned print rollers by The Painted House